 The Sacrament of the Anointing of the Sick is available to any baptized Catholic who is facing serious illness.
 Please see any priest or call the on-call priest to arrange for the Sacrament to be celebrated.
 Once a year, we celebrate the sacrament of the Anointing of the sick during the Sunday Masses to invite the whole community to pray with those who need God's Grace through this Sacrament of Healing.
 If you need to be anointed please call 320-685-8512.

 The Sacrament of Confirmation in the Diocese of Saint Cloud is conferred upon students during their Junior year of high school.
-Confirmation in the Rich Spring Prairie Catholic Community is a two-year program that takes place during 10th and 11th grade.
+Confirmation in the Centered on Christ Catholic Community is a two-year program that takes place during 10th and 11th grade.
 Classes are held on Wednesday night during 10th grade and Sunday nights during 11th grade.
 Parents and Sponsors play a vital role during this preparation time.
-Please click here for more information.
+You can find out more information here.

 SACRAMENT OF RECONCILITATION

 The Sacrament of Reconciliation is offered every Saturday before the Vigil Mass in each parish.
 It is also offered a half an hour before the School Masses at Saints Peter & Paul, and Saint Boniface.
 During the seasons of Advent and Lent, we offer Communal Reconciliation Services with the Rite of Individual Confession.
 Please see the bulletin for the date and times of these services.

 •Saturdays at 3:30 pm at Saint Boniface Church

 •Saturdays at 4:30 pm at Saints Peter & Paul